-Semester 1, 2 and 3 have Mid-semester Examinations and Comprehensive Examinations for each of the course.
+Semester 1, 2 and 3 have Mid-Semester Examinations and Comprehensive Examinations for each of course.
 These examinations are mostly scheduled over weekends.
-During these semesters, In addition to the mid-semester and comprehensive examinations, there will also be Quizzes/Assignments conducted online on the Learning Management System (LMS) as per the course plan in which the students need to participate.
-In the Semester 4 (Final Semester), Student will be doing a dissertation (project work) as per Institution’s guidelines.
+During these semesters, in addition to the Mid-Semester and Comprehensive examinations, there will also be Quizzes/Assignments conducted online on the Learning Management System (LMS) as per the course plan in which the students need to participate.
+In Semester 4 (Final Semester), the student will be doing a Dissertation/Project Work as per the Institution’s guidelines.

 Two Options on Mode of Examinations:

 Students choosing this option can take the examinations online from any location e.g. office or home.
 However the Institute at its discretion may choose not to offer this option and in such a case students will need to take the examinations as per Option 1 that entails appearing for the examination at any one of the designated examination centres.
 Also, to take an Online Examination, the student must possess a Laptop or Desktop system with Two Web Cams (One Web Cam for the student’s frontal face view and a Second Web Cam for the student’s and Laptop or Desktop system’s full side view during the exam), a smartphone and good internet connectivity.
 Please click here to refer to the complete details about mandatory IT and Non-IT Infrastructure requirements for taking the online examinations.
 You should choose this option only if you are confident to arrange the required mandatory IT Infrastructure and Non-IT Infrastructure to take the examinations under this mode.
 Students opting for online examinations should log in to the institution’s online examination platform as per the examination schedule and take the online examinations in compliance with the institution’s defined instructions, guidelines, and rules which will be announced before the examinations.